 That last one is The Question we all want answered.

 There are urban legends of business owners being able to claim seemingly ridiculous expenses as tax deductible.
-But what are legitimate deductions for a small business in 2019?
+But what are legitimate deductions for a small business?

-You certainly don’t want the Australian Tax Office (ATO) marking you down for an audit because you pushed the boundaries of your small business deductions.
+You certainly don’t want the Australian Tax Office (ATO) to red flag you for an audit because you pushed the boundaries of your small business deductions.

-This covers the wages, salaries, commissions and taxable fringe benefits for your employees.
+This covers the wages, salaries, commissions, superannuation and taxable fringe benefits for your employees.

-If you don’t employ staff, you should claim the contract labor you use like your virtual assistant, graphic designer, copywriters and marketing consultants.
-Don’t forget any tradespeople you hired throughout the year for repairs.
+If you don’t have staff, you should claim the contract labor you use like your:

 2. Marketing expenses